Innovation

 • Cobalt and Nickel are essential components of lithium-ion batteries.
 They contribute to the stability, energy density, and overall performance of the batteries.

 • Graphite is an excellent conductor of electricity.
-Its unique structure allows it to intercalate (absorb and release) lithium ions efficiently, ensuring the electron flow that contributes to the overall performance of the battery.
+Its unique structure allows it to intercalate (absorb and release) lithium ions efficiently for the electron flow that contributes to the overall performance of the battery.

 Electric Motors: